MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 Each orchestrator has its own management paradigms and is responsible for accepting credential specs to give to the Windows container platform.

 When you're orchestrating containers with gMSAs, check that:
+> [!div class="checklist"]
--   [x] All container hosts that can be scheduled to run containers with gMSAs are domain joined
+> * All container hosts that can be scheduled to run containers with gMSAs are domain joined
--   [x] The container hosts have access to retrieve the passwords for all gMSAs used by containers
+> * The container hosts have access to retrieve the passwords for all gMSAs used by containers
--   [x] The credential spec files are created and uploaded to the orchestrator or copied to every container host, depending on how the orchestrator prefers to handle them.
+> * The credential spec files are created and uploaded to the orchestrator or copied to every container host, depending on how the orchestrator prefers to handle them.
--   [x] Container networks allow the containers to communicate with the Active Directory Domain Controllers to retrieve gMSA tickets
+> * Container networks allow the containers to communicate with the Active Directory Domain Controllers to retrieve gMSA tickets

 ### Using gMSA with Service Fabric